seramm/seramm/README.md

 # Hello stranger!
 I am Sergio, a "Computer Science" student at Spain.
 As you may already guess this is my GitHub profile.

-## My machine
-Let's start from the beginning.
-My personal machine runs only Linux (did I said it runs Arch? _btw i use arch_.
-In fact I run ArcoLinux, I'm not such a masochist to run ArchLinux).
+## What do I know?
 You'll see that **Lua** is one of the languages that I've worked the most on.
-That is because I use NeoVim to code when the university does not force me to use other IDE.
+That is because I use NeoVim to code whenever I'm able to.
 Nevertheless I don't believe that I have a good knowledge of Lua but I hope I can improve my skills.

-## What do I know?
 I have worked with C++ to understand the basics of programming.
 But currently Java is the language that I'm learning the most.
-Even though I'm not a mathematician I use a lot LaTeX.
+Even though I'm not a mathematician I know the basics LaTeX.
 But I'm not stopping there.
-I a now learning quite a lot of Python since I join the Driverless department at UVigo Motorsport.
+I'm now learning quite a lot of Python since I joined the Driverless department at UVigo Motorsport.

+My mind can't be bored, that is why I am constantly finding new skills.

 ---